 Annexure C Calculation of Charges for Delivery Points

-The Distribution Services Charges comprise the charges payable by the Network User under the Agreement between the Network User and AGN and any other charges that are “distribution services charges” within the meaning of the National Gas Rules.
+The Distribution Services Charges comprise the charges payable by the Network User under the Agreement between the Network User and Multinet and any other charges that are “distribution services charges” within the meaning of the National Gas Rules.

 The charges payable by the Network User under the Agreement comprise Haulage Service Charges and Ancillary Reference Charges.
 The Haulage Services Charges comprise charges for Volume DPs and charges for Demand DPs.